 - we can protect the confidentiality of each patient’s personal information during the triage process in a way that we cannot do when they are standing at the desk in a crowded reception area.

 - it removes the sense of urgency which is compelling patients to arrive earlier and earlier in order to book an appointment at the desk.
 This has become difficult to manage and contributes to a feeling of unfairness for patients who are not able to come to the surgery and queue at that time of day.

-On the same day as we introduce this measure, we are also introducing E-Consult to the practice.
+E-Consult are available to patients.
 We encourage all our patients to try it for non-urgent clinical needs and admin type queries such as repeat sick notes or test results.

 E-Consult is a system that supports on-line consultations and is one of the most significant changes to the way that patients can interact with their GP surgery for many years.
 As the promotional materials shown above indicate, e-consult is very much about convenience for patients and ease of access to clinical services.
 It isn’t appropriate in all circumstances but it provides patients with the choice to go ‘digital first’ which is NHS England’s stated strategy for primary care in the future.